Transmission dynamics of bee parasites

 TRANSMISSION OF BEE PARASITES ON FLOWERS

-If feces of a bee infected by an intestinal parasite fall on a flower, the next bee that visit that flower could get infected.
-Because of that, flower fields can become hotspots for parasite transmission.
-Given the wide variety of flower shapes and sizes, I wanted to know how the morphology of the flowers affect different steps of the transmission process, including 1) the probability of a flower of catching bee feces, 2) survival of the parasite on the flowers, and 3) acquisition of the parasite by new bees.
-I found that flowers with long and narrow corollas have the higher transmission potential.
-Models based on the plant’s species identity are better at predicting deposition and survival of the parasite, but models that use floral traits are better at predicting acquisition.
+Many bee parasites and diseases are transmitted via flowers.
+When the feces of an infected bee lands on a flower, the next bee visiting that flower can become infected.
+As a result, flower fields can act as hotspots for disease transmission.
+Given the wide variety of flower shapes and sizes, I wanted to understand how flower morphology influences different steps of the transmission process, including: 1) the probability of a flower catching bee feces, 2) the survival of the parasite on the flower, and 3) the acquisition of the parasite by new bees.

 Check out this video with the preliminary results and the paper with the final results.